-- 2. Prior to 12 hours, based on battery depletion, power supply will be swapped from Unit batteries to dedicated HCVS batteries to ensure power to the inverters.
-Access to the transfer switch will be in the diesel buildings. - 3.
-At >24 hours, additional nitrogen bottles will be aligned to supplement the nitrogen supply as stated for the related time constraint item. - 4.
-At 8 Hours, temporary generators will be installed and connected to power up Unit Battery chargers using a Portable Generator (PG) to supply power to HCVS critical components/instruments Time critical after 12 hours.
-Current battery durations are calculated to last 12hours (Reference 32).
+- Approximately 6 Hours, Initiate use of HCVS per site procedures to maintain containment parameters below design limits and within the limits that allow continued use of RCIC The reliable operation of HCVS will be met because HCVS meets the seismic requirements identified in NEI 13-02 and will be powered by DC buses with motive force supplied to HCVS valves from an installed nitrogen supply.
+Critical HCVS controls and instruments associated with containment will be DC powered and operated from the MCR or a ROS on each unit.
+After 8 hours, Phase 2 FLEX PG can provide power through the 250V Unit Battery before battery life is exhausted.
+Thus, initiation of the HCVS from the MCR or the ROS within 6 hours is acceptable because the actions can be performed any time after declaration of an ELAP until the venting is needed for BDBEE venting.
+This action can also be performed for severe accident HCVS operation which occur at a time further removed from an ELAP declaration as shown in Attachment 2. - Prior to 12 hours, based on battery depletion, power supply will be swapped from Unit batteries to dedicated HCVS batteries to ensure power to the inverters.
+Access to the transfer switch will be in the diesel buildings. - At greater than 24 hours, additional nitrogen bottles will be aligned to supplement the nitrogen supply as stated for the related time constraint item. - At 8 Hours, temporary generators will be installed and connected to power up Unit Battery chargers using a PG to supply power to HCVS critical components/instruments Time critical after 12 hours.
+Current battery durations are calculated to last 12 hours (Reference 32).
 PG will be connected at 8 hours time frame (Reference 28).
-Thus the PGs will be available to be placed in service at any point after 24 hours as required to supply power to HCVS critical components/instruments.
+Thus, the PGs will be available to be placed in service at any point after 8 hours as required to supply power to HCVS critical components/instruments.
 The connections, location of the PG and access for refueling will be located in an area that is accessible to operators in the Control Building or in the yard area.